Imogen Moore

 Etienne Dupuis

-Born in Montreal, Etienne Dupuis has established himself as one of the most distinguished baritones of his generation.
-Upcoming projects in the 24/25 season include Posa Don Carlo and the title role in Don Giovanni at the Wiener Staatsoper, his role debut as Macbeth at the Washington National Opera, Rigoletto at the Deutsche Oper Berlin … Continued
+Born in Montreal, Étienne Dupuis has established himself as one of the most distinguished baritones of his generation.
+In the 24/25 season, he sang Germont in La traviata, Posa in Don Carlo and the title role in Don Giovanni at the Wiener Staatsoper, his role debut as Macbeth at the Washington National Opera, Rigoletto at … Continued

 Jessica Westcott